 We know that raising the light will help get rid of the light glare in the eyeglasses, but also moving the lamp to the side will improve the lighting across your face.

 Look again at the shots where I have the lamp in front of me.
 Because the light falls straight onto my face it makes my features appear quite flat.
 The only main shadow is under the rim of my chin, which seems quite dramatic compared to the flatness elsewhere.

 By moving the light to the side, but still pointing at me, plus raising it a little we can remove the glare on eyeglasses while adding definition to the facial features.
 In the left image below, you can see how we have lost the glare but there’s too much definition.
 The shadow across the left side of the face is too deep, but that’s easy to fix.

 To fill in some of that shadow, but not all, we can a second light on the other side.
 Because we only want to remove some of the shadows, the light should be less bright than the original light.

 If you don’t have a second light don’t worry, you can reflect some of the light from the lamp by using a white foam board.
 You don’t have to use foam board; you can stick some sheets of white printer paper to the side of a cardboard box.
 Plus, it doesn’t need to look fancy because it’ll be just out of shot.

 Don’t look at the light

 You’re not a moth, so don’t be drawn toward the light!

-If you’ve taken the trouble of adjusting your lighting to avoid glare on your glasses in a video conference call don’t ruin the effect by looking towards the light.
+If you’ve taken the trouble of adjusting your lighting to avoid glare on your glasses in a video conference call don’t ruin the effect by looking toward the light.

 If you look in the direction of the light, you’ll create the perfect angle between the light, your glasses, and the webcam for the light to reflect straight to the webcam.
 The resulting effect, the glare on your glasses will reappear.